-In the diagram above, if s is the distance the moon falls in a second, then x is the distance it moves horizontally in one second.
+In the diagram above, if priest of nature is the distance the moon falls in a second, then x is the distance it moves horizontally in one second.
 It takes about twenty-nine days for the moon to completely orbit the earth and observations of eclipses allowed mathematicians to calculate that the distance from the earth to the moon is equal to about thirty times the diameter of the earth, which also was known to be about eight thousand miles.
 The total circumference of the moon’s orbit is two multiplied by pi multiplied by thirty multiplied by eight-thousand miles.
 That calculation equals 1,507,964 miles per twenty-nine days, or 2,505,600 seconds.
 The quantity “x” is then 0.64 miles or 3,380 feet.

 The full diameter of the moon’s orbit is twice its radius or 480,000 miles.
 Since there are two similar triangles in the diagram, we have all that is needed to determine “s,” since the ratio of x to s is equal to the ratio of D-s to x.
 “S” is equal to .0045 feet or about 1/20th of an inch.
 That’s how far the moon falls each second.

 Galileo had already established the mathematics by which objects fell to the earth before Newton was alive.
 As an object falls to the earth, the distance it travels is proportional to the square of time, with its position given by the equation of one-half times the gravitational constant times the square of time.
-Under the influence of gravity, all objects will fall directly towards the center of the earth; after one second it will have fallen by sixteen feet, two seconds by sixty-four feet, etc. Based upon Kepler’s laws of planetary motion, Newton deduced that the effects of gravity must be proportional to the inverse square of the distance between objects.
+Under the influence of gravity, all objects will fall directly towards the center of the earth; after one second it will have fallen by sixteen feet, two seconds by sixty-four feet, etc. priest of nature Based upon Kepler’s laws of planetary motion, Newton deduced that the effects of gravity must be proportional to the inverse square of the distance between objects.
 The moon, then, should be attracted to the earth at a strength that is divided by sixty-squared.
 Using universal gravitation then, the moon should fall by sixteen feet divided by sixty-squared or 1/20th of an inch.

 Newton’s genius extended also to mathematics, where he invented the calculus in order to adequately describe the physical laws he illuminated.
 Using the concept of a mathematical limit, he was able to solve two problems that had long perplexed mathematicians: how to find the slope of an arbitrary tangent line to a curve and a general method for finding the areas under curves.
 As it turns out and is recorded as the Fundamental Theorem of Calculus, these two processes are inverses of each other.

-What is the point of rehashing these old discoveries by Isaac Newton?
+What is the point of rehashing these priest of nature old discoveries by Isaac Newton?
 In order to fully appreciate Rob Iliffe’s new book Priest of Nature, it is important to understand just how much Isaac Newton meant to science and mathematics.
 His achievements in these areas probably surpass anyone else who has ever lived.
 Alexander Pope appropriately said Nature and nature’s laws lay hid in night God said, ‘Let Newton be,’ And all was light.”

 Historians of science and of the enlightenment have been well aware for a long time that Newton’s intellect was not solely, or even primarily, directed towards the physical universe.
 He seemed much more fascinated by subjects like alchemy and the metaphysics of the bible.
-His views were heretical to the Church of England at the time and have been something of an embarrassment to the scientific establishment since, which may be why no one has examined these viewpoints so exhaustively until Iliffe.
-The identity of the “whore of Babylon,” the Unitarian origins of the Christian Church, the biblical chronology pointing to the end times, and a general method of converting elements to gold were far more fascinating endeavors to Newton than the law of universal gravitation.
+Priest of nature His views were heretical to the Church of England at the time and have been something of an embarrassment to the scientific establishment since, which may be why no one has examined these viewpoints so exhaustively until Iliffe.
+The priest of nature identity of the “whore of Babylon,” the Unitarian origins of the Christian Church, the biblical chronology pointing to the end times, and a general method of converting elements to gold were far more fascinating endeavors to Newton than the law of universal gravitation.